LowGravityPL/raccoonwp.github.io/index.md

 We are the team of experienced developers and designers working with various clients around the globe.
 We have worked on small personal websites as well as large scale enterprise ones.

-Our main focus is code quality and performance, We help small and big teams making their workflow, projects and infrastructure be more robust, performant and secure.
+Our focus is code quality and performance, We help small and big teams making their workflow, projects and infrastructure be more robust, performant and secure.

 Our area of expertise focuses mostly on WEB technologies but we are not afraid of other challenges.